Distribution Simulation Testing

 - Drop

-Used to determine the rugged nature of medical packages and the effectiveness of its interior cushioning ability when the products or packages systems are exposed to impact during material handling operations. - Vibration
+Used to determine the rugged nature of medical packages and the effectiveness of interior cushioning when the products or packages systems are exposed to impact during material handling operations. - Vibration

 Used to determine the ability of medical packages and products to withstand shock and vibration encountered during the entire transit course. - Compression